 Anti-Aging Product Application

-Order Matters: As a simple rule of thumb, always apply thinnest to thickest and be sure that each layer dries completely before applying the next.
+Order Matters: As a simple rule of thumb, always apply thinnest to thickest and be sure each layer dries completely before applying the next.

-- Protective vitamin C in serum or gel comes next in the morning, while renewing Retinol gel or cream comes next in the evening.
+• Protective Vitamin C in serum or gel comes next in the morning, while renewing Retinol gel or cream comes next in the evening.

-- The moisturizer comes next to lock in the serum and maximize effectiveness.
+• The moisturizer comes next to lock in the serum and maximize effectiveness.
 This step includes an eye-specific moisturizer – many women prefer a serum for the day and heavier eye cream at night.

 Beauty Routine Exceptions